amCap1712/vlc-listenbrainz-plugin/README.md

     misc_LTLIBRARIES += liblistenbrainz_plugin.la
     ```
 4. Build VLC.

+### Using the plugin
+1. If you compiled the plugin yourself, you can skip this step.
+Copy the file to `<vlc-plugin-directory>\misc`.
+To find
+the plugin directory on a linux machine, execute `pkg-config --variable=pluginsdir vlc-plugin
+` in the terminal.
-5. Run VLC and enable the listenbrainz plugin in `Preferences->Interfaces->Control Interfaces`.
+2. Run VLC.
+In the `Preferences->Interfaces->Control Interfaces` section, enable the listenbrainz plugin.
+If the plugin
+does not show up in the list, you might need to clear the plugins cache or reset your preferences.
-6. Enter your ListenBrainz User Token in the required field.
+3. Enter your ListenBrainz User Token in the required field.
 This token can be found in the Profile section of your
-ListenBrainz Account on the ListenBrainz website.

 You are all set to submit listens from VLC to ListenBrainz.